se7enxweb/exponentialbasic/COMPATIBILITY.md

     - voucher - Needs work.
 Fatal errors on page load.
     - voucherlist - Needs work.
 Fatal errors on page load.
 - ezarticle
-    - archive - Needs work.
-Tests as 90% Functional.
-Actions not yet tested as error free.
-View does not display current articles only categories.
+    - archive - Tests as 100% Functional.
-    - article/search - Needs Work.
-Tests as 80% Functional.
-Warnings on page blocking display after search.
+    - article/search - Tests as 100% Functional.
-    - unpublished - Needs testing.
-No results on page load.
-Tested Ok.
+    - unpublished - Tests as 100% Functional.
-    - pendinglist - Needs testing.
-No results on page load.
-Tested Ok.
+    - pendinglist - Tests as 100% Functional.
-    - sitemap - Needs testing.
-No articles displayed on page load.
-Tested Ok.
+    - sitemap - Tests as 100% Functional.
-    - topiclist - Needs testing.
-No errors on page load but Actions need testing.
+    - topiclist - Tests as 100% Functional.
-    - type/list - Needs testing.
-No errors on page load.
+    - type/list - Tests as 100% Functional.
-    - type/edit - Needs work.
-Warnings on page load.
+    - type/edit - Tests as 100% Functional.
-    - categoryedit/new - Needs work.
-Fatal Errors on Page Load.
+    - categoryedit/new - Tests as 100% Functional.
-    - articleedit/new - Needs work major warnings on page load.
-Exect errors on article storage.
+    - articleedit/new - Tests as 100% Functional.
-    - search - Needs major work, fatal error upon search results view POST.
+    - search - Tests as 100% Functional.

+Note: Admin password change menu feature does not function as desired.

 Note: Printable admin view features currently has fatal errors and distracting warnings.